indeedhat/nvim-kragle/README.md

 There is currently no support for windows as i dont currently run it but i will add support if it is requested

 `xdotool` is required for focusing the remote instance when opening/moving buffers to it.\
-if xdtool is not installed on the system it will fallback to calling foreground() however i havnt had any luck with that function actually working on osx or with i3wm.
-It may work better on a more traditional window manager in linux but i havnt tested it.
+if xdotool is not installed on the system it will fallback to calling foreground() however i havnt had any luck with that function actually working on osx or with i3wm.
+It may work better on a more traditional window manager in linux but i haven't tested it.

 ## Installation
-It can of course be installed with your package manager of choice, mine is Plug Vim Plug\
+It can of course be installed with your package manager of choice, mine is Plug\
 `Plug 'indeedhat/kragle'`

 ### Aditional steps for osx